History of WKTV in Timeline

 On January 29, 2015, WKTV officially upgraded its newscasts to true high definition, becoming the third station in the Utica area to do so.

-On October 26, 2015, WKTV announced that WKTV-DT2 would change its affiliation from The CW to CBS on November 22, rebranding the subchannel as "CBS Utica", giving the Utica market its first CBS affiliate since the mid-1950s.
+On October 26, 2015, WKTV announced that it would change WKTV-DT2's affiliation from The CW to CBS on November 22, rebranding the subchannel as "CBS Utica".

 November 23, 2015: WKTV-DT3 Begins Airing 10 p.m.
 Newscast

-In 2015, WHEN-TV/WTVH in Syracuse served as the default CBS affiliate for the Utica area, after WKTV lost CBS affiliation in the 1950s.
+In 2015, WHEN-TV/WTVH in Syracuse served as the default CBS affiliate for the Utica area.

 In the summer of 2015, WKTV-DT3 was added to Time Warner Cable's Utica line-up on channel 1245.